Nianze/nianze.github.io/content/post/2018-01-04-start-ml-note.md

 3. select the model type and hyperparameters with best performance
 4. train the final model by feeding the full training set to the chosen model and hyperparameters
 5. measure the generalized error on the test set

+## Concept checkout:

+1. How would you define Machine Learning?
+	* ML is a system that can learn from data.
+Specifically, given performance measure, the learning will result in better performance at some tasks.

+2. Can you name four types of problems where it shines?
+	1. Complex problems without known algorithmic solution
+	2. Long hand-tuned rules
+	3. System that needs to adapt to fluctuating environment
+	4. Data mining (help humans learn)

+3. What is a labeled training set?
+	* It's a training set that contains the desired solution (a _label_) for each instance

+4. What are the two most common supervised tasks?
+ 	* Regression and classification

+5. What is the purpose of test set and validation set?
+	* A test set is used to estimate the generalization error that a model will make on new instances, before the model is launched in production.
+	* A validation set is used to compare models.
+It makes it possible to select the best model and tune the hyperparameters.

+6. Why would you prefer cross-validation?
+ 	* Cross-validation is a technique that makes it possible to compare models (for model selection and hyperparameter tuning) without the need for a separate validation set.
+This saves precious training data.